A Local's Favourite Caves in Iceland

 I find the opening of the cave to be so distinctive, as there are 2 separate openings one on top of another with a kind of bridge between them.

-Photos from both outside and inside are really cool and I have heard that this cave is rented out for photoshoots.
+Photos from both outside and inside are cool and I have heard that this cave is rented out for photoshoots.

 Gýgagjá in Hjörleifshöfði - nicknamed the Yoda Cave